tanyagriego/javascript-library/README.md

-# tabs-for-tunes
+# Javascript Library
-Tabs For Tunes helps users generates guitar tabs and instructional videos based on what song the they want to learn.
+Javascript Library helps users generate Stackoverflow answers and YouTube videos based on what Javascript term they want to research.